 - i.
 TennCare eligibility groups for ECF CHOICES will be implemented in two phases.
 In Phase 1, a person may qualify to enroll in ECF CHOICES services in one of the following TennCare eligibility groups: SSI recipients; the ECF CHOICES 217-Like Group; and the Interim ECF CHOICES At-Risk Group.
 In Phase 2, a person may also qualify to enroll in ECF CHOICES in the ECF CHOICES At-Risk Group and the ECF CHOICES Working Disabled Group.
 Upon implementation of Phase 2, new enrollment will close for the Interim ECF CHOICES At-Risk Demonstration Group; however, individuals enrolled through that group prior to implementation of Phase 2 may continue to be eligible in the interim group as long as they continue to meet the eligibility requirements and remain continuously enrolled in the interim group.
-The State will provide CMS with at least 60 days' notice in advance of implementing Phase 2 of ECF CHOICES. - As further set forth in paragraph 33 (Operations of Employment and ii.
-Community First (ECF) CHOICES), eligibility for enrollment in ECF CHOICES depends on (a) the individual's TennCare eligibility group or, for individuals not otherwise eligible, meeting the applicable financial eligibility criteria set forth in Table 1a and STC 19.; (b) the individual's age; (c) the NF LOC (or "At Risk", as applicable) criteria as established by the state, except as provided pursuant only to paragraph 33.c.i. of the STCs; (d) the type of long-term services and supports (LTSS) to be provided, and (e) the individual's I/DD status.
-In order to be considered to be an individual with I/DD, a person must have sub-average intellectual functioning with related limitations in two or more adaptive skill areas: communication, selfcare, home living, social skills, community use, self-direction, health and safety, functional academics, leisure and work, and those limitations are manifested before 18 years of age.
-Individuals with developmental disabilities are 5 years of age and older, who have mental or physical impairment (or both) that manifests before 22 years of age, that is likely to continue indefinitely and results in the same functional limitations as an intellectual disability.
+The State will provide CMS with at least 60 days' notice in advance of implementing Phase 2 of ECF CHOICES. - As further set forth in paragraph 33 (Operations of Employment and Community First (ECF) CHOICES), eligibility for enrollment in ECF CHOICES depends on (a) the individual's TennCare eligibility group or, for individuals not otherwise eligible, meeting the applicable financial eligibility criteria for ECF CHOICES Title XIX Demonstration Eligible Groups set forth in Table 1a; (b) the individual's age; (c) the NF LOC (or "At Risk", as applicable) criteria as established by the state, except as provided pursuant only to paragraph 32.c.i. of the STCs; (d) the type of long-term services and supports (LTSS) to be provided, and (e) the individual's I/DD status.
+In order to be considered to be an individual with I/DD, a person must meet the definition of intellectual disability located at T.C.A. § 33-1-101(16), or the definition of developmental disability located at T.C.A. § 33-1-101(11).

 ECF CHOICES is specifically geared toward promoting and supporting integrated, competitive employment and independent, integrated community living as the first and preferred option for individuals with I/DD.
-There are four target populations for ECF CHOICES: (1) children under age 21 with I/DD living at home with family and who meet the NF LOC; (2) children under age 21 with I/DD living at home with family and who, in the absence of HCBS, are "at risk of NF placement"; (3) adults age 21 and older with I/DD who meet the NF LOC and need specialized services for I/DD (except as provided pursuant only to paragraph 33.c.i. of the STCs); and (4) adults age 21 and older with I/DD who, in the absence of HCBS, are "at risk of NF placement".
+There are four target populations for ECF CHOICES: (1) children under age 21 with I/DD living at home with family and who meet the NF LOC; (2) children under age 21 with I/DD living at home with family and who, in the absence of HCBS, are "at risk of NF placement"; (3) adults age 21 and older with I/DD who meet the NF LOC and need specialized services for I/DD (except as provided pursuant only to paragraph 32.c.i. of the STCs); and (4) adults age 21 and older with I/DD who, in the absence of HCBS, are "at risk of NF placement".
 Table 1c summarizes the ECF CHOICES Target Populations: